 Phyllaries: The modified leaves that cover and then subtend flower heads in Asteraceae.
 Also called "bracts".
 All of the phyllaries/bracts that subtend a flower are together called the "involucre".
 Photographs of phyllaries: Grindellia, Dieteria, Aster, Arnica mollis.

 Phylogenetics: The system of plant classification that tries to reflect evolution.
-Phylogenetics arose after Darwin at the beginning of the 20th century and is still evolving as it searches for a basis for ordering plants in their evolutionary sequence.
-Early phylogenetic systems started with basic assumptions about which features of plants were most primitive and which were derived, evolved, characteristics.
-Recent classification tries to base the ordering of plants on scientifically verifiable, rather than on subjective, assumptions about primitive versus evolved traits.
+At the beginning of the 20th century phylogenetics arose from Darwin's thinking and it is still evolving as it searches for a basis for ordering plants in their evolutionary sequence.
+Early phylogenetic systems started with basic assumptions about which features of plants were most primitive and which were derived, evolved characteristics.
+Present classification tries to base the ordering of plants on scientifically verifiable, rather than on subjective, assumptions about primitive versus evolved traits.
 See cladistics.

-Pinnate: Latin "pinnat" means "feathered".
-The term is used to describe leaves that have a primary central midrib from which subdivisions branch off, i.e., the leaf is cut into a number of subdivisions.
-The individual subdivisions are called "pinna".
-Each of these pinna can again be cut into divisions and these can again be cut.
+Pinnate, pinnatifid, pinnatisect: The Latin "pinna" means "feathered".
+The term is used to describe leaves that have a primary central midrib from which leaf subdivisions branch, i.e., the leaf is cut into a number of subdivisions called leaflets or "pinna".
+Each of these pinna might be cut again into divisions and these divisions can again be cut.
 Click to see.
 And click again.

-There are various terms to describe how deeply cut the leaf is and whether the individual segments have a stem.
+There are various terms to describe how deep the cut is in the leaf or leaflet and whether the individual segments have a stem.
 Most botanists agree with the following: